Advice, Safety Tips, and Travel Insurance Options in Thailand

 Global Health Insurance for Expats in Thailand

-International plans (Comprehensive Annual Plans) are a better option for those of you moving to Thailand for a year or longer.
+International plans (Comprehensive Annual Plans) are a better option for those moving to Thailand for a year or longer.
 These plans provide comprehensive benefits including medical cover, inpatient and outpatient care, wellness, dental and vision services.
-Another benefit of a global medical plan is that it will cover you both in Thailand as well as in all other countries in the world - so you are covered abroad and even back in your home country.
+Another benefit of International Health Insurance is that it will cover you both in Thailand as well as in all other countries in the world - so you are covered abroad and even back in your home country.

 Recommended Thai Travel Insurance Plans: